Matilda and Nathaniel Jackson

 Matilda Hicks (born c.
 1801) and Nathaniel Jackson (1798–1865) were an interracial couple who helped fleeing enslaved people between 1859 and 1865.
 They offered a safe-haven and a ferry ride across the Rio Grande into Mexico.
 They were driven by their religious and anti-slavery beliefs.
 It is said they helped anyone in need.

-Existing records do not show if Matilda was ever freed, but she and Nathaniel had seven children while in Alabama.
+There are no records that show that Matilda was ever freed.
+Records do show that Nathaniel's family bought Matilda as a child, and that he inherited her at some point.
+Matilda and Nathaniel, however, had seven children while in Alabama, all who were born enslaved by Nathaniel and his family.
 Together they moved to Texas in 1859 because the family was subject to racial prejudice there.
 The Census of 1860 presents Matilda as a 59 year-old "House Servant" born in Georgia living with Matthew (Nathaniel) Jackson in Hidalgo County, Texas.

-In 1859, Jackson, Matilda and the children left Alabama for Mexico, but decided to settle on the northern side of the Rio Grande.
+In 1859, Jackson, Matilda and the children left Alabama for Mexico.
+They never made it to Mexico but instead, settled on the northern side of the Rio Grande in what is today Hidalgo County, Texas.
 They operated a ranch where they raised cattle, sheep, and goats.
 They grew cotton, sugar cane, and vegetables.
 Nathaniel traded at a market in Rio Grande City, Texas and across the river in Mexico.

 Two of their sons—Martin and Eli—established Jackson Ranch Church and two cemeteries, which have been designated for their historical significance.

 Early life in Alabama

 Born in 1798 in Georgia, Nathaniel Jackson was the son of Mary Burk and Joseph Jackson, a Quaker.
 His father owned a plantation, relying on the labor of enslaved people.
 Nathaniel was raised in Alabama.

 He developed a relationship with Matilda Hicks, an enslaved woman on the Jackson's plantation.
 She was born around 1801.
 Their first child was born around 1829.
 In 1840 and 1850, Nathaniel lived in Wilcox, Alabama.
 In 1840, he had nine enslaved people, five of whom were agricultural laborers.
 Ten years later, he had 22 enslaved people.

 Jackson inherited property in Georgia and owned 720 acres in Alabama.
 On February 13, 1857, he sold the estate in Alabama.
 By this time, he and Matilda had grown children—Lucinda, Eli, Bryant, Columbus, Matilda, Martin, and John—and grandchildren.
 Nathaniel had three step-daughters.

-New laws, such as the Fugitive Slave Act of 1850, provided no protection for free black people, who could be captured by slave hunters and forced into slavery.
+New laws, such as the Fugitive Slave Act of 1850, did not provide any protection for free black people who could be captured by slave hunters and forced into slavery.
 Concerned about the safety of his family, the Jacksons left Alabama, planning to settle in Mexico where slavery was banned.